abhanjac/blood_cell_image_segmentation/README.md

 * The training set has **25000** images out of which **5000** will be used to create a validation set and rest will be used for training.
 So, after de-compressing the training and testing sets, running the [utils.py](codes/utils.py) once, can create the validation set.
 * Testing set has **12500** images.
 * Training, validation and testing images are to be placed in folders named **train**, **valid** and **test** in the same directory that has the codes [train_classifier.py](codes/train_classifier.py).

+# Training with weights:

+# Modifications from original U-Net:

 # Data Preprocessing, Hyperarameter and Code Settings: